Ersanio/snes-assembly-book/docs/programming/branches.md

 The “overflow” flag is a processor flag, explained later in the tutorial.

 ## BRA and BRL
-There are unconditional branches which are always taken.
+These are unconditional branches which are always taken.
 |Opcode|Full name|Explanation|
 |-|-|-|
 |**BRA**|Branch always|Always branches|
 |**BRL**|Branch always long|Always branches, but with greater reach|

 BRA will ALWAYS branch; it doesn’t even check for conditions.
-BRL does the same, but it has a longer reach.
+BRL does the same, but it has a longer reach, enough to cover half a bank for each direction.